KyleBWilson49/VeloCartographer/README.md

 BCrypt).
 There will be a basic landing page after signup that will contain the container for the application and have a basic user page where the user can see their own workouts.
 This will all be done in json, with no styling of page.
-Also will set get the app on to heroku.
+Also will get the app setup on heroku.

 [Details][phase-one]